Oregon Wrongful Death Claims FAQs

 What is the time period allowed for filing an Oregon Wrongful death claim?

 Simply stated, most Oregon wrongful death actions must be filed within three years from the date the injury occurred that resulted in the person’s death, as opposed to three years from the date of death.
 This is referred to as the statute of limitations.
-Exceptions to the three year guideline on statute of limitations are numerous and vary according to the cause of death.
-For example, the three year statute may be significantly reduced (to as low as 180 days) if alcohol was involved in the cause of death, or when a public entity is involved, or in product liability claims.
+Exceptions to the three-year guideline on the statute of limitations are numerous and vary according to the cause of death.
+For example, the three-year statute may be significantly reduced (to as low as 180 days) if alcohol was involved in the cause of death, or when a public entity is involved, or in product liability claims.
 The only way to clearly understand the impact of time limitations is to review your case with an experienced Oregon wrongful death attorney.

-Contact us today for a free, no obligation consultation and case evaluation.
+Contact us today for a free, no-obligation consultation and case evaluation.
 At Mayor Law, LLC, we fight for justice for injury victims of Oregon car accidents, and we fight to win!
 You pay nothing up front and nothing unless you win your car accident case.
 See answers to other frequently asked questions relating to accidents and personal injuries, and learn how we can help you today.